 - Fill tank partially with water Optional

-- Load media and gravel—gravel goes in first
+- Load resin and gravel—gravel goes in first

 Make sure to cover the opening of the riser tube.
 Simply put something over the end of the tube such as a piece of tape, to prevent anything from falling into the riser tube.

 When filling the tank, do so slowly and ensure the riser tube stays correctly positioned and centered in the tank.
-If you have more than one bag of media, after gravel the order does not matter and all of it should be used.
-Once all the media is loaded the tank will not be completely full, this is normal.
+If you have more than one bag of resin, after gravel the order does not matter and all of it should be used.
+Once all the resin is loaded the tank will not be completely full, this is normal.

 - Finish filling tank with water Optional

-Once the media is loaded you may finish filling the tank with water.
-Allow media to soak for 12-24 hours.
-This can help reduce air bubbles, reduce initial flush time, and ease initial startup.
+Once the resin is loaded you may finish filling the tank with water.
+This can help reduce air bubbles and ease initial startup.

 - Attach the Control Head